dragon7-fc/misc/algorithm/LeetCode/[Lock] [Medium] [Solution] 548. Split Array with Equal Sum.md

 ![638_Split_Array.png](img/638_Split_Array.png)

-Thus, the limits based on the length of the array nn can now be rewritten as:
+Thus, the limits based on the length of the array $n$ can now be rewritten as:

 1 ≤ i ≤ n-6